rot256/MIPS-Simulation/README.md

 * We test whether our simulate correctly reports errors, when add,addi,sub overflow.
 * We test whether instructions in the branch delay slot, gets correctly executed.
 * We test if the basic instructions works as intended

+To be able to test more effectively we also.
+Made a python script to do automated testing, of our tests.
+It works by comparing the postconditions in our asssembly file.
+To the output of our simulutor